 Even if you have perfect vision, all contact lenses, including colored contacts, require a prescription and proper fitting by an optometrist.

-Contact us at Texas State Optical Laredo and make an appointment with Dr. Mario Barrera to get properly examined for a contact lens prescription.
+Contact us at Texas State Optical Laredo and make an appointment with Dr. Roberto Ramos to get properly examined for a contact lens prescription.